bwengerDU/MechaCar_Statistical_Analysis-/README.md

 ## Project Overview

 In this project I am assisting with a special project aimed at identifying productions pitfalls afflicting an automotive production team.
 R is used to perform all of these statistical analyses.
 I utilized multiple liner regression analyses to identify variables needed to predict mpg of each the prototypes.
 I created summary statistics revolving around the PSI of suspension coils from manufacturing lots.
 I ran t-tests to determine if these manufacturing lots are statistically different.
-Finally, I had to run a comprehensive study to compare the company's product against those of their competitors.
+Finally, I had to design a comprehensive study to compare the company's product against those of their competitors.

 ## Results